chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/Episodes 2022/2022-07-29-the-best-planners-for-executive-dysfunction.md

 And I'm pretty sure that I've mentioned this elsewhere specifically when it comes to planners, but just in case, if not, it's also possible that the thing that's working really great for you right now, isn't going to be the thing that works for you really great in two months, that doesn't mean that you're not a planner person, massive air quotes there after all.

 It doesn't mean that anything's gone wrong.
 It doesn't mean that your system is broken.
 It doesn't mean anything except that it's not working for you right now.
-And so you need to find outwhat you can do to fix it.
+And so you need to find out what you can do to fix it.

 So don't make it into this big dramatic event if your planner isn't working as well now, as it was when you first started, even if it's been working a long time.
 Sometimes there are just periods of our life where we need different kinds of planners.